Azure-Samples/active-directory-error-docs/errors/user_account_not_found.md

 ### user_account_not_found
 This error occurs when we can't find a user's account.

 **Possible causes**
-* The user account doesn't exist in the tenant
+* The user account doesn't exist in the tenant.
-* The tenant is ambiguous, can't be implied by given information
+* The tenant is ambiguous, can't be implied by given information.
-* You're specifying the wrong tenant
+* You're specifying the wrong tenant.

 **What to do**

-Check your application's code and verify you're using the correct tenantID.
+Check your app's code and verify you're using the correct tenantID.